synka777/shlerp-cmd/docs/rulesystem.md

 Each time a file or folder is matched, a score (weight) is added to the rule.
 So each time the script runs, the script searches for weight with each criteria that is defined in every rule.

-2. Once we know which rule is the one that matches the best the language of the project we currently want to process, the script will apply the actions that are defined for the elected rule.
-It will only support files and folders exclusions as I'm writhing this.
+2. Once we know which rule is the one that matches the best the language of the project we currently want to process, the script will apply the actions that are defined into the elected rule.
+It will only support files and folders exclusions as I'm writing this.

 A full matching rule looks like this: